Teenager charged with Parsons Green London Tube attack

 Thirty people were injured when a device exploded on a train at Parsons Green station, in southwest London, during the Friday morning rush hour.

-Three other men remain in custody in connection with the investigation into the attack, police said.
+Three other men, aged 17, 25 and 30, remain in custody in connection with the investigation into the attack, police said.
+They are being held under the Terrorism Act.

 Two men, aged 21 and 48, were released from police custody on Thursday with no further action.